goliviero/software_get_started/git_tutorial/README.rst

    :width: 1800

    Give a name  and a short description to your  repository.
-Tick the ``Add  a README  file`` box  and choose  a convenient  License.
-GNU General Public License can be chosen
+Tick the ``Add a README file`` box and  choose your License.
+We will choose GNU General Public License

 Step 2: Cloning your repository
 -------------------------------